On Lasso estimator for the drift function in diffusion models: Error bounds for the Lasso estimator

-\begin{rem} \rm For the purpose of model selection it is a common practice to consider the \textit{adaptive Lasso}.
+\begin{rem}[Adaptive Lasso] \rm For the purpose of model selection it is a common practice to consider the \textit{adaptive Lasso}.
 If we denote by $\widehat{\te}_{\text{o}}$ an initial Lasso estimator of $\te_0$, the adaptive Lasso is defined as

 for some $\al>0$.
 The support recovery property for adaptive Lasso estimator has been shown in \cite{GM19} for the setting of Ornstein-Uhlenbeck models with \textit{fixed} $d$ and $p$; we also refer to \cite{PI14} for the study of \textit{linear} drift models.
 However, showing this property for general drift functions and large $d$ and $p$ is not a trivial task, and we leave it for future research. \end{rem}